-The Paris Valentinos were Kevin Williams on vocals and bass guitar, Johnny (Maher) Marr on guitar, Andy Rourke on second guitar and Bobby Durkin on drums.
+The Paris Valentinos were Kevin Williams (later Kevin Kennedy aka Curly Watts of Corornation Street fame) on vocals and bass guitar, Johnny (Maher) Marr on guitar, Andy Rourke on second guitar and Bobby Durkin on drums.
 They played local church halls.

 - The Paris Valentinos – Jubilee Party – Greenwood Road, Benchill, UK – June 1977

 - Played Sam Cooke’s ‘Bring It On Home To Me’

 (Johnny Marr) Maher and (Andy) Rourke team up with Bobby Durkin and Kevin William (later Kevin Kennedy aka Curly Watts of Corornation Street fame) in a local group, The Paris Valentinos.
 “It was a very young band,” Kennedy recalls.
 “We used to play Tom Petty covers and Rory Gallagher numbers.
 Johnny was well into Rory Gallagher and he got me into him.
 In fact, I’ve still got Johnny’s first guitar – it was an old Rory Gallagher copy, battered beyond recognition.”

 The Paris Valentinos secure their first gig at a Jubilee Party in Greenwood Road, Benchill.
 Their repertoire consists mainly of Thin Lizzy and Rolling Stones’ covers, with some Tom Petty And The Heartbreakers and Rod Stewart’s ‘Maggie May’ thrown in for good measure.
 The set is followed by cider drinking binge, after which the lads stagger home in triumph.